 These Whole30 + keto mustard balsamic pork chops are very simple to make.

 I have a great hack for you when cooking pork chops.
 You know how they tend to curl up in a bowl shape when searing them?
 That’s because of the fat cap.
 It shrinks when cooking, which causes the bowing.
 If you take a sharp knife and score the fat cap all the way through to the meat every 3/4″ or so, it will prevent the curling, and allow for even browning.

 After searing off the pork chops until golden brown, I add onions and garlic to the pan to cook down and soften and brown.
 Be sure to scrape up all the brown bits from the pork chops, these add a ton of flavor to the sauce.

 Then add in the heavenly mustard balsamic sauce.
-It is made with deli mustard (or really any mustard you like!), balsamic vinegar, chicken stock, maple syrup (or date paste for Whole30, skip for Keto).
+It is made with deli mustard (or really any mustard you like!), balsamic vinegar + chicken stock.
+Want to add a touch of sweetness?
+You can use maple syrup (or date paste for Whole30, or monk fruit for Keto).

 Add the pork chops back in to the pan just before serving to warm them, and top them with the balsamic mustard sauce.
 I top it with some parsley to add a bit of brightness and color to the dish.

-These paleo, whole30 + keto balsamic mustard pork chops are amazing served with a roasted vegetable and my paleo + whole3o mashed potatoes.
+These paleo, whole30 + keto balsamic mustard pork chops are amazing served with a roasted vegetable and my whole30 + keto mashed cauliflower.

 A super simple and healthy living recipe that is ready in 30 minutes!